CSRF Mitigation

 }

-On the server side, when handling incoming requests, the server decodes or decrypts the JWT or JWE to extract the UUID.
+On the server side, when handling incoming requests, the server decodes or decrypts the JWT or JWE to extract the crypto value.
 Simultaneously, it decodes the HMAC-CSRF token and verifies its integrity using the stored secret key.
 If the integrity check fails, the server logs the event and blocks the request.
-If the integrity is preserved, the server extracts the UUID from the token.
+If the integrity is preserved, the server extracts the value from the token.

-If the UUIDs extracted from the JWT/JWE and the HMAC-CSRF token do not match, it may indicate tampering or unauthorized access.
+If the crypt values that are extracted from the JWT/JWE and the HMAC-CSRF token do not match, it may indicate tampering or unauthorized access.
 In this case, the server logs the event and blocks the request.

 You might ask why not block immediately.
 The reason is that understanding the type of attack is needed.
 By verifying the integrity of the tokens first, you can determine what the attacker attempted to do.
 If the cookie exists but its integrity is compromised, it suggests the attacker managed to swap the JWT cookie but couldn't sign it with the secret key.
 A worse scenario is if the attacker already knows the secret key but is unaware of the random that's supposed to exist in both the CSRF token and the JWT/JWE.
 This information is vital for understanding the extent of the breach and implementing appropriate countermeasures.